-- · Complete steps listed under the tornado drill procedure - If the administrative office does not call you first, call the Help Line to inform them that you are going into shelter - · Have children and staff assume the safe position of sitting while tucking their head into their hands - Only leave the protective area after an all-clear has been provided by the administrative office.
-Return to the program space. - If there has been damage to the building and/or injuries, call 911 and the Help Line for assistance.
-Document what happened and what you did as soon as possible.
+- · Complete steps listed under the tornado drill procedure - If the administrative office does not call you first, call the Help Line to inform them that you are going into shelter - Have children and staff assume the safe position of sitting while tucking their head into their hands - Only leave the protective area after an all-clear has been provided by the administrative office.
+Return to the program space. - If there has been damage to the building and/or injuries, call 911 and be prepared to provide the following: your name, school name, where you are located and any other detail (injuries, building damage, utility outage) - Call the Help Line for assistance.
+Tell them what happened.
+The crisis plan will then go into effect. - If children and staff need to be relocated due to damage, emergency services or the Wisconsin Youth Company administrator will arrange transportation to a safe location. - The administrative team will manage contacting parents of the children in our care and arrange reunification plans. - Document what happened and what you did as soon as possible.